journeedotme/www.journee.me/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
 name: "\U0001F680 Feature request"
-about: Suggest a feature for Angular Framework
+about: Suggest a feature for Journee

 ---
 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅